 It will offer a HUGE increase in quality of life!

 As you’re proceeding with the next steps, keep these important things in mind!

 Now we have to gain as much power, as quickly as possible.
 Legendary Gems is the first place we look – and make sure to keep an eye out for key items.

 This is the easiest way to gain power simply because acquiring them has little to no RNG.
 Getting 3 of your best gems will increase your power dramatically in a short time span.

 Click on the tabs to see Seeker of the Light’s “Big 3” gems, and “others”.

 Moratorium IS TEMPORARY, OK!
 Don’t freak out!
 This gem synergizes extremely well with Life per Wrath spent!
 Even keeping it at 25 is fine.
 You can even use it to augment later on!
 It adds a much needed layer of defense that you need right now.
-This gem is replaced by StrIcken or Hoarder for GR’s and farming respectively.
+Esoteric Alteration very quickly surpasses this once you get some defensive items.

 Any other gems worth it?